Macil/DCPU-16-Assembler/README.md

 The -h/--help option can be given to show the usage instructions and list of options, and the --no-optimizations option can be given to disable all automatic optimizations while compiling.

+The -p/--pic option can be passed to enable generating position-independent code.
+This changes JMP instructions to only be compiled to `ADD PC, delta` or `SUB PC, delta` instructions, so that the binary can be loaded at any address and executed from there.
+(This setting does not affect `SET PC, value` instructions!)

 This assembler support writing its binaries in both little endian and big endian format.
 The assembler defaults to little endian format.
 The